hdShang/arxiv-daily/docs/cs-CL/2025-05-12/papers/250507289v1-semantic-retention-and-extreme-compression-in-llms-can-we-have-both.md

 ---
 layout: default
-title: Semantic Retention and Extreme Compression in LLMs: Can We Have Both?
+title: "Semantic Retention and Extreme Compression in LLMs: Can We Have Both?"
 ---

 # Semantic Retention and Extreme Compression in LLMs: Can We Have Both?